Pedro de Ursúa: Pedro de Ursúa in fiction

-A fictional version of Ursúa and Aguirre's story is depicted in the Werner Herzog film, Aguirre, der Zorn Gottes and in the Carlos Saura film El Dorado.
+Ursúa and Aguirre's search for El Dorado is the subject of Robert Southey's book The Expedition of Orsua; and the Crimes of Aguirre (1821), The novel Ursúa (2005) by William Ospina also provides details about the life of Ursúa and a general account of the events happening in the New World during the mid 16th century.

-The novel Ursúa by William Ospina has become one of the main references concerning Pedro de Ursúa.
-The book provides details about the life of Ursúa and makes a general account of the events happening in the New World during the mid 16th century.
+A fictional version of Ursúa and Aguirre's story is depicted in the Werner Herzog film, Aguirre, der Zorn Gottes (1972) and in the Carlos Saura film El Dorado (1988).